OpenTechSchool/python-beginners/README.rst

-Introduction to programming with Python
+Introduction to basic programming with Python
 ***************************************

 This workshop is an introduction to basic programming concepts and